Freedom of Information

 Under the Freedom of Information Act 2000, anyone has the right to request information held by public authorities or companies wholly owned or controlled by public authorities in England, Wales, Northern Ireland, and non-devolved public bodies in Scotland.
 Anyone can ask for information held by a public body, either as an individual, or on behalf of an organisation.

-For more details on how we hold and release information, please see our Information and confidentiality policy.
+For more details on how we hold and release information, please see our Data Protection policy.

 How do I make a request for information?